 Concentration risk is monitored and managed both at the customer level and at theaggregate level.
 The Bank inter alia continuously monitors portfolio concentrations bysegment ratings borrower group sensitive sectors unsecured exposures industry andgeography.
 The Bank adopts a conservative approach within the regulatory prudentialexposure norms.

 Besides the usual monitoring of Structural Liquidity Interest Rate Sensitive Gaplimits and Absolute Holding limits the Bank also monitors interest rate risks using Valueat Risk limits.
 Exposures to Foreign Exchange and Capital Markets are monitored withinpre-set exposure limits margin requirements and stop-loss limits.

 Country Exposure Risk

-The Bank pays special attention to issues that may create a Reputational risk.
-Eventsthat can negatively impact the Bank's position are handled cautiously ensuring utmost complianceand in line with the values of the Bank.
+The Bank pays attention to issues that may create reputational risks.
+Events that cannegatively affect the Bank's reputation are handled cautiously ensuring utmost complianceand in line with the values of the Bank.

 INFORMATION TECHNOLOGY (IT)

 The banking landscape is going through a paradigm shift.
 Customers are demanding highlevel of digitization intuitive user interfaces and frictionless user journey.
 Thecurrent lock-down situation has further accelerated the need for digitization.
 Banks areembracing flexible emerging technologies and evolving business models to servicecustomers' expectations.